pingcap/tispark/docs/design/2022-06-30-partition-table-batchwrite-suppport.md

 The semantics to be supported in this feature are:

-- INSERT semantics
+- INSERT semantics with Data Source API
-- REPLACE semantics
+- REPLACE semantics with Data Source API
-- DELETE semantics
+- DELETE semantics with Spark SQL

 And the associated supported partition types to be supported in this feature are: